 Design and Materials

 ESP creates unique premium guitars, while LTD sells less intricate replicas.
-Their models can be distinguished from one another by small details like the guitar’s finish, body curves and shapes, and the choice of tonewoods and metals, among others.
+Their models can be distinguished from one another by small details.
+Things like the guitar’s finish, body curves, and shapes.
+Also, the choice of tonewoods and metals, among others.

-For instance, ESP guitars often have a mahogany body, maple and mahogany neck, and an ebony fingerboard.
+For instance, ESP guitars often have a mahogany body.
+Plus a maple and mahogany neck, and an ebony fingerboard.
 This premium combination of tonewoods maximizes the guitar’s tonal potential and enhances playability.

-On the other hand, LTD guitars often have basswood and mahogany bodies, mahogany and maple necks, and roasted jatoba and rosewood fingerboards.
+On the other hand, LTD guitars often have basswood and mahogany bodies.
+Also, mahogany and maple necks, roasted Jatoba, and rosewood fingerboards.
 This is possibly where the main difference is noticeable.

 The quality and variety of finishes found on ESP models are also missing from LTD guitars.
-Although the finishes and designs closely resemble those of ESP guitars, closer inspection reveals several noticeable changes.
+The finishes and designs closely resemble those of ESP guitars.
+Although, closer inspection reveals several noticeable changes.
 Still, LTD guitars are guaranteed to be high-quality instruments.
 This is just a result of ESP’s attempts to keep LTD guitars as cheap as possible.

-One of the main differences is that ESP guitars are usually handmade, while LTD models are manufactured on the production line.
+One of the main differences is that ESP guitars are usually handmade.
+While LTD models are manufactured on a production line.

-ESP guitars are generally considered to be of a higher quality than their LTD counterparts because skilled luthiers make them in their Japan and US factories.
+ESP guitars are considered to be of a higher quality than their LTD counterparts.
+This is because skilled luthiers make them in their Japanese and US factories.
 These luthiers also use high-quality woods and superior hardware and electronics.

-LTD guitars are manufactured in much higher volumes, so they can be produced more cheaply than ESP models.
-This means that they will often be cheaper than their ESP equivalents, but this does not mean that they are lower quality.
+LTD guitars are manufactured in much higher volumes.
+So they can be produced more cheaply than ESP models.
+This means that they will often be cheaper than their ESP equivalents.
+But this does not mean that they are of lower quality.
 They still use ESP’s high standards despite being mass-produced using pre-made parts.

 Seymour Duncan pickups are found on premium ESP guitars.
-The excellent quality construction of these pickups guarantees that the ESP guitar’s authentic tone is accentuated.
+There is excellent quality construction in these pickups.
+It guarantees that the ESP guitar’s authentic tone is accentuated.
 On the other hand, ESP’s own exclusive pickups are used in the cheapest models of LTD. These components don’t perform as well as Seymour Duncan pickups.

-The majority of ESP guitars that you will find come with Seymour Duncan pickups, which are well-known and versatile.
-Most players know that they produce an exceptional sound and are reliable.
+The majority of ESP guitars that you will find come with Seymour Duncan pickups.
+They are well-known and versatile.
+Most players know that they produce exceptional sound and are reliable.

 LTD guitars feature their own electric components.
 These inexpensive pickups have a good but not exceptional tone.
-They can sound a bit bland and are simple to miss, especially if your ears are accustomed to hearing better tone from more popular pickup manufacturers.
+They can sound a bit bland and are simple to miss.
+Especially if your ears are accustomed to hearing a better tone.
+Primarily from more popular pickup manufacturers.

 Unfortunately, LTD guitars don’t sound exactly as good as their ESP equivalents.
 They just don’t have a remarkable style, force, and clarity players have grown accustomed to in ESP.

-If you compare the sounds of, for instance, the iconic ESP Eclipse and LTD’s more cheap EC replica of the same model, you will undoubtedly notice this the most.
+If you compare the sounds of the iconic ESP Eclipse and LTD’s more cheap EC replica of the same model.
+You will undoubtedly notice this the most.
 LTD’s sound quality noticeably trails behind the original ESP tone.

-In the hands of a beginner or semi-professional performer, LTD guitars are still quite nice.
+In the hands of a beginner or semi-professional, LTD guitars are still quite nice.
 They are reasonably priced guitars that can be useful on a tiny stage or in a rehearsal studio.

-Here are a few examples of the price different between similar ESP and LTD guitars.
+Here are a few examples of the price difference between similar ESP and LTD guitars.

 |ESP USA Eclipse Limited Edition||$3599.00|